KSHobbyProjs/ec/README.md

 # ec
-A toolkit for running eigenvector continuation (EC) on eigenvalue data read from a file.
+A toolkit for running eigenvector continuation (EC) on eigenpair data read from a file.

 ---